nilanshutwinkle/random-notes/PostgreSQL/README.md

 * **Durable**: once committed, data is safe.

 ### Triggers
 Automatically fire when some event happens.
-Can be triggered before or afters inserts or updates.
+Can be triggered before or after inserts or updates.

 Adapted from Seven Databases in Seven Weeks (Redmond and Wilson) chapter 2: